KJBI

 KJBI (100.1 FM, "100.1 The Eagle") is a radio station licensed to serve Fort Pierre, South Dakota.
 The station is owned by Ingstad Family Media and licensed to James River Broadcasting.
-It airs a classic hits music format.
+It airs a classic hits music format with a rock edge.

 All four Pierre DRG Media Group (James River Broadcasting) stations share studios at 214 West Pleasant Drive, in Pierre.

 The station was assigned the KJBI call letters by the Federal Communications Commission on August 2, 2007.